 It was revived again in 1983 when eighteen local yacht owners formed the Shelburne Harbour Yacht Club and hosted the Nova Scotia Schooner Association races as part of Shelburne’s Bicentennial activities.
 At first functioning out of rental rooms, in 1992 the SHYC purchased a property to serve as a clubhouse location at Sandy Point on the Eastern Shore of Shelburne Harbour.
 After operating this site for more than a decade, in 2003 the SHYC moved to a new location on Shelburne’s Historic Waterfront, within the Muir-Cox Shipyard Museum Complex.
 Housed in a building formerly used by Harley S. Cox and Sons to construct large vessels undercover, the club features wrap-around balconies overlooking Shelburne’s majestic harbour and shares space with the Osprey Arts Centre and Theatre, Shelburne Harbour Marina Association, and Shelburne Sailing Academy.
 Now boasting over 300 members SHYC has become a favoured stop for boats travelling the across the Atlantic or up the eastern US seaboard.

 In recent years SHYC has embarked on an ambitious campaign to re-start dinghy sailing in the harbour.
-Shelburne Sailing Academy was started around 5 years ago and has put over 300 children and Adults through it’s learn to sail program.
+Shelburne Sailing Academy began operating in 2006 and to date has put over 600 children and Adults through it’s learn to sail programs.
 In 2008 and every year since, SHYC has hosted the East Coast Albacore Championships, the largest open International Class Dinghy regatta in the whole of the Province of Nova Scotia.